First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$: Results

 Our analysis of bilayer La$_3$Ni$_2$O$_7$ can now be used as a guiding principle for the design of bulk nickelates superconducting near ambient pressure.
 The most straightforward adaptation is an isoelectronic substitution of the rare-earth $A$-site cation La$^{3+}$, which plays a pivotal role in the structural phase transition and corresponding critical pressure.
-Doping with smaller atoms was initially expected to stabilize the tetragonal phase at lower pressures via chemical precompression.
+Doping with smaller atoms was initially expected to stabilise the tetragonal phase at lower pressures via chemical pre-compression.
 However, DFT simulations on $A_3$Ni$_2$O$_7$ showed the opposite: smaller atoms increased the transition pressure from the orthorhombic to the tetragonal structure \cite{geisler_structural_2024}.
-Consequently, larger substituents were proposed to stabilize the $I4/mmm$ structure by the inherent chemical pressure, replacing external hydrostatic pressure.
-Among (valence) isoelectronic elements, only Ac$^{3+}$ possesses a larger ionic radius, for which Ac$_3$Ni$_2$O$_7$ was indeed found to be structurally stable in the $I4/mmm$ phase at ambient pressure, as confirmed by DFT+$U$ calculations \cite{rhodes_structural_2024, wu_ac_3ni_2o_7_2024}.
+Consequently, larger substituents were proposed to stabilise the $I4/mmm$ structure by the inherent chemical pressure, replacing external hydrostatic pressure.
+Among (valence) isoelectronic elements, only Ac$^{3+}$ possesses a larger ionic radius, for which Ac$_3$Ni$_2$O$_7$ was indeed found to be structurally stable in the $I4/mmm$ phase at ambient pressure, as confirmed by DFT+$U$ calculations \cite{rhodes_structural_2024}.

-Enthalpic optimization of bilayer Ac$_3$Ni$_2$O$_7$ at external pressures between 0 and 10 GPa, as shown in Fig.\ \ref{fig: ANO geometries}, confirms the absence of Jahn-Teller distortion in the $ab$-plane, which is likely due to the increased chemical pressure of the larger Ac$^{3+}$ cations.
+Enthalpic optimisation of bilayer Ac$_3$Ni$_2$O$_7$ at external pressures between 0 and 20 GPa, as shown in Fig.~\ref{fig: ANO}a,b, confirms the absence of Jahn-Teller distortion in the $ab$-plane, which is likely due to the increased chemical pressure of the larger Ac$^{3+}$ cations.
 However, we find that the intralayer spatial symmetry is still (slightly) broken at pressures up to 3.2 GPa.
-The two inequivalent intralayer angles $\theta_2$ and $\theta_3$ become equal with NiO$_6$ octahedral alignment in the $I4/mmm$ phase above 3.2 GPa.
-The presence of a low-pressure $Cmcm$ phase could arise from limitations in the PBE-D3 level, as opposed to the DFT+$U$ methodology used in Ref. \cite{rhodes_structural_2024}, which takes more electronic correlations into account and found an $I4/mmm$ phase already at $0$ GPa.
+The two inequivalent intralayer angles $\theta_2$ and $\theta_3$ in Fig.~\ref{fig: ANO}b become equal with NiO$_6$ octahedral alignment in the $I4/mmm$ phase above 3.2 GPa.
+The presence of a low-pressure $Cmcm$ phase could arise from limitations in the PBE-D3 level, as opposed to the DFT+$U$ methodology used in Ref.~\cite{rhodes_structural_2024}, which takes more electronic correlations into account and found an $I4/mmm$ phase already at $0$ GPa.
 Nonetheless, the significantly lower critical pressure found in this work, resulting from the enlarged ionic radius, confirms the important role of chemical pressure exerted by the $A$-site cations.
-The intralayer angle $\theta_2 = \theta_3$ in the $I4/mmm$ phase furthermore decreases faster than in La$_3$Ni$_2$O$_7$, which can also be ascribed to the enhanced chemical pressure of the larger Ac$^{3+}$ cations.